 When creating CWR, many fields are left with blank/zero values.
 When the fields are required in CWR, it uses reasonable defaults, e.g.:

 - Musical Work Distribution is set to Unclassified

-- Recorded indicator is set to Unknown if no recording has been entered and to Yes if it has been entered
+- Recorded indicator is set to Yes or Unknown, depending if a recording was entered

-- First Recording Refusal Indicator is set to No
+- Work for Hire, Grand Rights Indicator, Reversionary Indicator, and First Recording Refusal Indicator are set to No

 It does not have any kind of client access.

 Future of Django-Music-Publisher¶